 50 Hz & 60 Hz Magnetic Field Profiles

-We provide plane-view and elevation view simulation building modeling during 50% and 75% building loads.
-These models show the magnetic field emissions profile as a function of magnitude and distance from the various electrical sources.
+We provide plan-view and elevation view simulation building electrical system modeling at a 50% and 75% building loads.
+These models illustrate the magnetic emissions profile as a 2D horizontal or vertical plane through the building.
+The sophisticated computer model calculates the magnetic emissions profiles as a function of magnitude and distance from the numerous electrical sources.

 We use DC to 500 Hz electrified train and 50/60 Hz power frequency software to generate electric (E-field) and magnetic (H-field) simulated plots.
 Such power systems include: field plots of transmission and distribution lines, substations, transformers, primary and secondary feeders, network protector busses, switchgears, electrical panels, conduits/risers and electrified trains.

 We have modeled electrified, third rail and catenary AC/DC trains in Ireland, United Kingdom, Ottawa, New York and Boston.

 We model antenna farms, cell towers, single and phased arrayed emitters, radars, microwave terrestrial and satellite communication systems.
 Field plots include electric field strength levels in V/m, specific absorption radio (SAR) in milliwatts per centimeter squared, and effective radiated power (ERP).

 Our software team of engineers and programmers use finite element modeling (FEM) software, to accurately solve 2-D & 3-D complex magnetic transient AC electromagnetic, magnetostatic and circuit modeling.
 To demonstrate our concept shield design, we simulated magnetic field emission models of AC ELF 50/60 Hz utility and building distribution systems and predicted shielding effectiveness based upon our recommended shield designs.